tektoncd/community/teps/0131-tekton-conformance-policy.md

 #### Conformance Test Suites

-We can follow "[duck test][duck test]", we provide inputs (YAMLs including all required fields) and outputs (status, results etc.) to see if vendors meet the requirements (vendors will need to convert the YAMLs to the format they support).
+We can follow "[duck test][Duck Test]", we provide inputs (YAMLs including all required fields) and outputs (status, results etc.) to see if vendors meet the requirements (vendors will need to convert the YAMLs to the format they support).
 Vendors are required to open a PR containing an instruction doc for reproducing the test result, and the community reviews and approves the PR (Borrowed the idea from [Kubernetes Conformance Test][Kubernetes Conformance Test]).
 This is a one-time test, but the test result MUST be reproducible while the Conformance claim is valid.

 ### Q&A
 #### 1. Do field requirements mean the same for Tekton users and vendors?